 Selection will be by a committee of the American Historical Association, in consultation with designated officers of the Library of Congress, who will advise the committee on the strength of library holdings to sustain the research project.
 The AHA encourages nontenured faculty, public historians, independent scholars, and two-year faculty to apply.

 Click the “Apply Here” button for the application.
-Completed applications are due April 1, 2014, and should include the following:
+Completed applications are due April 1, and should include the following:

 Applicant’s CV (no more than three to five typed pages in length)

 A statement concerning the proposed project and its relationship to the Library of Congress holdings.
 This statement should include a tentative schedule for residence of the fellowship.

-Three letters of recommendation written by individuals qualified to judge the project (sent directly from the recommenders) that address the applicant’s fitness to undertake it
+Three letters of recommendation written by individuals qualified to judge the project that address the applicant’s fitness to undertake it

 Deadline, Submission Information, and Notification